-Below you may find the major taxes and fees that are applicable to buyers at and after purchasing a new home.
+Below you may find the major real estate related taxes and fees that are applicable to buyers at and after purchasing a new home.
 Please get in touch for details, exemptions, rebates, credits, and cost saving programs.

 You may also contact us for a return on investment analysis.

 TAXES AND FEES AT BUYING:

 Property Transfer Tax:

 1% on the first $200,000, 2% on the balance up to $2,000,000, 3% on the balance up to $3,000,000, and 5% on the balance.
 For first time home buyers and buyers of newly built homes, partial and full exemptions exist with certain requirements.

 For the properties located in certain districts* in BC, an additional 20% Property Transfer Tax is charged on the purchase price to buyers, who are not Canadian citizens or permanent residents of Canada.
 Please contact for the exemption and refund conditions.

 * Greater Vancouver Regional District, Fraser Valley Regional District, Regional District of Central Okanagan, Capital Regional District, Regional District of Nanaimo.

 Goods and Services Tax (GST) for new developments:

 For new developments, buyers pay 5% GST on purchase price.